tarmiste/cruxppc-ng-3.4/README.md

   fresh port of CRUX to the PowerPC and backwards compatibility with the previous CRUX PPC is not a goal of this project.

   crux ppc 3.4 is a work in progress.
 It still has a lot of rough edges.
+If you are already familiar with CRUX or manual installation and configuration of a Linux sytem, then you should be able to work through the rough spots.
+As time passes, the rough edges will be smoothed out but as of right now, it will be a difficult distribution for some.

 ### Contents: